-This two-week Fulbright program is open to U.S. senior-level administrators at community colleges, colleges, and universities.
+These two-week Fulbright International Education Administrators Seminars are open to U.S. senior-level administrators at community colleges, colleges, and universities.
 Administrators are given the opportunity to learn all about the education system of their host country while establishing themselves within a network of international and U.S. colleagues.
 All expenses are paid, and travel is available to various countries so that administrators can enhance and develop their skills in serving and encouraging international students and prospective study-abroad students.

 Fulbright Travel Grant

-One challenge of funding for travel while teaching or studying abroad is the need to combine various grants and awards.
+One challenge of funding travel while teaching or studying abroad is the need to combine various grants and awards.
 The Fulbright Travel Grant is one of those that can fill in the gaps.
-Designed for U.S. citizens who have Bachelor’s degrees and who already have a grant for study or research that involves traveling to Hungary, Italy, or Germany, this Grant provides additional travel funds.
-It is a requirement for applicants to have sufficient skill in the language of their host country to live and work there while performing their proposed research.
+Designed for U.S. citizens who have Bachelor’s degrees and who already have a grant for study or research that involves traveling to Hungary, Italy, or Germany, this grant provides additional travel funds.
+It is a requirement for applicants to have sufficient skill in the language of their host country to live and work there.
 It is also possible on this program to qualify for a grant that covers more than just travel, so be sure to apply carefully!

 Fulbright-Hays Group Projects Abroad (GPA) Program

 If you are working as part of a group, the Fulbright-Hays Group Projects Abroad Program could be exactly what you need.
 The amount of the grant varies, as does the duration of the grant (from a few weeks to several years), and depends wholly on the project type.
 The grants can be used for many distinct purposes, such as advanced overseas intensive language training or other purposes.
 It is expected that all group members must be U.S. citizens as well as faculty members in modern foreign languages.
 Applicants can also be elementary through high school educators, or university students who intend to teach foreign languages after graduation.
-This grant must be applied for directly to the Department of Education by an institution (Institution of Higher Education, Nonprofit Organizations or State Education Agencies).
+This grant must be applied for directly to the Department of Education by an institution (within higher education, a non-profit organization or from a state education agency).

-IREX administers this program for the Bureau of Educational and Cultural Affairs, which is a year-long exchange for U.S. teachers who are working in elementary, middle, and high schools.
-The program is run by the guidelines established by the Fulbright Foreign Scholarship Board and structured to include a significant amount of training as well as international field experience and an opportunity to attend a global education symposium in Washington, DC.
+IREX, a global development and education organization, administers this program for the Bureau of Educational and Cultural Affairs, which is a year-long exchange for U.S. teachers who are working in elementary, middle, and high schools.
+Fulbright TGC is run by the guidelines established by the Fulbright Foreign Scholarship Board and structured to include a significant amount of training as well as international field experience and an opportunity to attend a global education symposium in Washington, DC.

 Environmental and STEM Opportunities for Teacher Travel Grants